oroinc/documentation/user_guide/data_management_grids.rst

 .. hint::

-    If you have reached a View page or Create/Edit form from a grid, and now click  link to get back to the grid, this grid will be look in the same as it did when you left it for the View page (the same filters and order applied).
+    If you have reached a View page or Create/Edit form from a grid, and now click  link to get back to the grid, it will look identical to when you left it (the same filters and order will still be applied)..